Is This Carpentry?

 Existing Bridge - 4 x 12 Planks, I-Beams, and Concrete

-No one that lived in the subdivision knew the age of the existing bridge.
-George Washington hadn't lived too far away.
-Perhaps he used the old bridge from time to time back in the 1700s, who knows...
-The bridge was still intact, but the banks behind the concrete abutments were continuously washing out with each new flood.
-Another contributing factor, believed by many of the homeowners in the subdivision, was that moles might have burrowed behind the abutments causing even further erosion.
+No one living in the subdivision knew the age of the existing bridge.
+George Washington lived not too far away.
+Perhaps he used the old bridge back in the 1700s.
+The bridge was intact, but the soil behind the concrete abutments continued to wash out with each new flood.
+Another contributing factor, believed by many of the homeowners in the subdivision, was that moles might have burrowed behind the abutments, causing even further erosion.

-Thomas Henderson suggested replacing the existing bridge with culvert pipe, because he feared the same thing would happen again if we were to rebuild it using the same design.
-Replacing the bridge with Corrugated Galvanized Pipe (CGP) would also be much less expensive and time consuming.
+Thomas Henderson suggested replacing the existing bridge with a culvert pipe because he feared the same thing would happen again if we rebuilt it using the existing design.
+Replacing the bridge with Corrugated Galvanized Pipe (CGP) would be less expensive and time-consuming.
 All we would have to do with CGP is to remove the 4x12 planks and the I-Beams and drop the pipe directly into the creek.
 Since the bridge was the only access to the homes in the subdivision, a speedy job was an essential requirement.

-The next phase of the project was to determine the diameter of pipe to use.
-Pipe that is too small could wash out in the spring rains.
-Pipe that is too large would create a hump in the roadway that could ice up in the winter and make crossing the creek difficult.
-Another factor to consider was weight - the pipe needed to be able to support twice the weight of the largest vehicle that would be accessing the subdivision.
+We also needed to determine the diameter of CGP to use.
+An inadequately sized pipe could wash out in the spring rains.
+A pipe with a diameter too large would create a hump in the roadway that could ice up in the winter and make crossing the creek difficult.
+Another factor to consider was weight - the pipe needed to comfortably support the weight of the largest vehicle crossing into the subdivision.
 After much study, we decided on two five-foot diameter pipes at .064 gauge.

 Corrugated Galvanized Pipe